crablab/dissertation/reports/final_report/final_report.md

 # Acknowledgements

-Thanks to @tom_pollard_template_2016 for the front cover template which I have adapted and "corentin" for the Gantt chart example in \LaTeX [@noauthor_pgfgantt_nodate].
+Thanks to @tom_pollard_template_2016 for the front cover template which I have adapted, "corentin" for the Gantt chart example in \LaTeX [@noauthor_pgfgantt_nodate] and @cohen_third_2013 for the Final Year Project guide and suggested layouts.

+I owe a debt of gratitude to my supervisor, Hugh Shanahan, who has been invaluable in providing advice even in the most difficult of situations, when it seemed nothing would work!

 \pagebreak
 \onecolumn